data-burst/awesome-data-engineering/tools.md

 #### Monitoring

+- [VictoriaMetrics](https://victoriametrics.com/) - A fast, cost-effective, and scalable time-series database that is compatible with Prometheus.
 - [Prometheus](https://prometheus.io/) - An open-source monitoring and alerting toolkit based on a time-series database.
 - [Grafana](https://grafana.com/) - An open-source analytics and monitoring platform that allows you to query, visualize, alert on, and understand your metrics.
 - [Sentry](https://sentry.io/) - An open-source error tracking software that helps developers monitor and fix crashes in real-time.